hmvp/embedded-rust-bootcamp/README.md

-# Project template for rp2040-hal
+# Rust Raspberry Pico Bootcamp

-This template is intended as a starting point for developing your own firmware based on the rp2040-hal.
+This project showcases the difficulties one might encounter when developing for embedded.
+It is intended for people who do have programming experience but no embedded or Rust experience.

 It includes all of the `knurling-rs` tooling as showcased in <https://github.com/knurling-rs/app-template> (`defmt`, `defmt-rtt`, `panic-probe`, `flip-link`) to make development as easy as possible.